 Gary has made significant contributions to quality and professionalism in the Australian healthcare sector through education and representation, having held a number of positions with the Australian Association of Practice Management including NSW State and National President.
 He continues to serve in a number of positions and associations related to quality in general practice across Australia.

-Jenny Sewell is Academic Director of Leadership and Management portfolio at UNE Partnerships, and has a broad scope of Knowledge, and is working on several of our current projects including PSC New Graduate program, NSW Department of Education Managers program.
+Jenny Sewell is Academic Director of Leadership and Management portfolio at UNE Partnerships, and has a broad scope of Knowledge, and is working on several of our current projects including the Aboriginal Leaders Development Program for NT government and Women in Sports Leadership for NSW Rugby League.

 Jenny completed her Bachelor of Education at UNE and began her career as a school teacher, quickly moving into the business world where she was a director in a successful real estate company.
 Her innovation and leadership led her to be selected as national training manager for the First National Group and from there, her adult education and communication skills along with a talent for organisational leadership led her into soft skills training and consultancy nationally spanning the real estate, tourism, and education sectors.
 Along the way, she completed her MBA through UNE.